Maritims/webmention/README.md

 The endpoint accepts the following query parameters:

-- pageNumber: The page number to retrieve.
+- `pageNumber`: The page number to retrieve.
 Defaults to 0.
-- pageSize: The number of webmentions per page.
+- `pageSize`: The number of webmentions per page.
 Defaults to 10.
-- orderByColumn: The column to order the webmentions by.
+- `orderByColumn`: The column to order the webmentions by.
 Defaults to `id`.
-- orderByDirection: The direction to order the webmentions by.
+- `orderByDirection`: The direction to order the webmentions by.
 Defaults to `DESC`.

 The plugin is registered in the following way, but for the full example have a look at the [webmention-service](#webmention-service) project, specifically the [Application](/webmention-service/src/main/java/no/clueless/webmention/service/Application.java) class: